studio24/wordpress-multi-env-config/README.md

 This repository contains Studio 24's standard config setup for WordPress, which loads different config based on current environment.
-This allows you to have different site configuration (e.g. debug mode, or database settings) for different environments (e.g. production and
+This allows you to have different site configuration (e.g. debug mode) for different environments (e.g. production and staging).

 Credit is due to FocusLabs [EE Master Config](https://github.com/focuslabllc/ee-master-config) who gave me the inspiration for the organisation of the config files.